atheck/react-confirm-service/README.md

 | renderChoice | no | Provide a function which renders the choice component.
 See [renderChoice](#renderchoice) |
 | strings | no | Takes an object to provide default values for `yes`, `no`, and `cancel` button captions.
 Use this to localize these texts. |
 | alertDurations | no | You can provide an object to set the durations of an alert for each severity in ms. The defaults are: info: 3000, success: 3000, warning: 10000, error: 10000. |

+You can use the `ConfirmComponentHost` in multiple places in your application.
+The `ConfirmService` will use the last one which was mounted.

 ### renderAlert